 3. Promotes bone health

 Dill is rich in calcium, which is a vital mineral that safeguards you from the loss of bone mineral density.
-The herb safeguards you from the risk of osteoporosis during pregnancy, and ensures appropriate bone growth and development in the fetus, reparation of injured bones, and promotes your bone health.
+The herb safeguards you from the risk of osteoporosisiXA condition where the bones become weak and easily breakable. during pregnancy, and ensures appropriate bone growth and development in the fetus, reparation of injured bones, and promotes your bone health.